ajestudillo/project/content/home/teaching.md

     certificate_url:
     date_start: '2025-09-01'
     date_end: ''
     description: 'I designed this Master’s module to provide students with a broad overview of current research and developments in cognitive neuroscience.
-The module not only covers the philosophical and theoretical foundations of cognitive neuroscience, but also introduces the design and analysis of eye-tracking and EEG studies to investigate cognition'
+The module not only covers the philosophical and theoretical foundations of cognitive neuroscience, but also introduces the design and analysis of eye-tracking and EEG studies to investigate cognition.'
   - organization: Bournemouth University
     organization_url:
     title: Quantitative Research Methods (Module Convenor)